kglab99/trivia/README.md

 - **Material-UI (Joy UI)**: Component library for styling and UI components.
 - **Framer Motion**: Library for animations and transitions.
 - **React Router**: Library for routing in React applications.

-## Usage

-- **Start the Quiz**: Navigate to the homepage and select a category.
-- **Select Number of Questions**: Choose the desired number of questions for the quiz.
-- **Answer Questions**: Answer each question at your own pace.
-- **Review Results**: After completing the quiz, review your answers with detailed feedback on which were correct and incorrect.
-- **Navigate and Resume**: Utilize navigation and session storage features to go back, change a question, refresh the page, or return to the main page and continue the quiz seamlessly.
-- **Restart Quiz**: Option to restart the quiz and try again.

 ## File Tree